New Video Highlights the Delta Center’s Legacy of Collaboration and Equity

 Deborah Riddick, founder of Alternate Frame and Delta Center coach, speaks during a recent Delta Center convening.

-In the months after George Floyd was murdered in 2021 and racial justice protests popped up across the country, grantees focused on centering consumer voice and advancing health and racial equity.
-The Delta Center team organized presentations, prompted conversations, and added several resources to the grantees’ toolbox to support their pursuit for equity.
+In the months after George Floyd was murdered in 2021 when racial justice protests popped up across the country, grantees focused on centering consumer voice and advancing health and racial equity.
+The Delta Center team organized presentations, prompted conversations, and added several resources to the grantees’ toolbox to support their pursuit of equity.

 “That’s one of the most important things that we got from the Delta Center—the amount of training and technical assistance in the area of health equity,” says Jim Zibailo, director of Community Health Systems at the New Hampshire Primary Care Association.

-This first video highlights the overall impact of the Delta Center among participating state associations.
-Forthcoming videos will spotlight each state grantee team.
-Stay tuned this fall for a two-part series demonstrating how the Alaska grantee team used Delta Center lessons on advocacy to support the state’s behavioral health care workforce.
+This first video highlights the Delta Center’s overall impact among participating state associations.
+Forthcoming videos will spotlight each state grantee team, including a two-part series demonstrating how the Alaska team worked to remove a policy barrier so behavioral health providers could better serve Alaskans.

 A group of Delta Center grantees and members of JSI staff meet during a recent Delta Center convening.